wolkenheim/json-serializer/README.md

 object and map it to a normalized array.
 I introduced the PropertyRule class, which represents the set of rules for one class property.
 The PropertyRuleMapper extracts those rules.

+But first one thing: visibility.
+This has not been an issue yet with only one public variable.
+I´ll throw in a protected class property.
+Reflection gives us a handle to all properties, but we should not try to access it´s values.
+This will result in a exceptio

+`Error: Cannot access protected property Tests\Unit\JsonSerializer\Domain\User::$hidden`

+That´s why there needs to be a "isIgnored" method in the PropertyRuleMapper.
+Protected and Private properties will not be processed.